CvejovicZ95/Glossary-app/README.md

 - Install dependencies for both client and server:
 - cd server && npm install
 - cd client && npm install
+- config.json(server folder): This file should contain any additional configuration, such as:

+    secret_key: Your application’s secret key for signing tokens or other sensitive operations.

 ## Environment Variables (Server Folder)